NotaNewbieCoder/Abusive-words-replacer/README.md

 Useful to censor words and sentences from comments or post that appear on your website that could be offensive to readers.

 # Requirements
-Install profanityfilter pip install profanityfilter
+Profanity Filter - pip install profanityfilter
+Flask - pip install flask

 app can be tested locally